 The Tarlton Farmers Market is just one of the home-grown sustainable activities on our plate.
 Whether it’s sorting recyclables at Pedal the Cause or collecting plastic grocery bags at work, our Green Team is always propelling us to be more sustainable.

 While constructing with sustainability has been a focus since our first LEED project back in 2004, we’re always looking for ways to be green in all of our business operations.
 Tarlton is actively involved in organizations and activities that promote sustainable construction and business operations in the region.
 We’re a Silver Sponsor of the USGBC Missouri Gateway Chapter and an Emeritus Company in the St. Louis Regional Chamber’s Green Business Challenge.
+In 2018, Tarlton earned top honors in the Leader Level category of the Challenge.

 We’ve got a sustainability champion who leads the Tarlton Green Team, a committee dedicated to helping us all find ways to be environmentally conscious and responsible at work and at home.